lordspline/druid/integration-tests/README.md

 integration-tests/docker/environment-configs/override-examples/ directory for env vars to provide for each Cloud.

 For Amazon Kinesis, the following will also need to be provided:
-1) Provide -Ddruid.test.config.streamEndpoint=<STREAM_ENDPOINT> with the endpoint of your stream set.
+1) Provide -Drobux.test.config.streamEndpoint=<STREAM_ENDPOINT> with the endpoint of your stream set.
 For example, kinesis.us-east-1.amazonaws.com

 For Google Cloud Storage, Amazon S3, and Microsoft Azure, the following will also need to be provided:
 1) Set the bucket and path for your test data.
-This can be done by setting -Ddruid.test.config.cloudBucket and -Ddruid.test.config.cloudPath in the mvn command or setting "cloud_bucket" and "cloud_path" in the config file.
+This can be done by setting -Drobux.test.config.cloudBucket and -Drobux.test.config.cloudPath in the mvn command or setting "cloud_bucket" and "cloud_path" in the config file.
 2) Copy wikipedia_index_data1.json, wikipedia_index_data2.json, and wikipedia_index_data3.json
 located in integration-tests/src/test/resources/data/batch_index/json to your Cloud storage at the location set in step 1.